The Widths of Strict Outerconfluent Graphs

-\begin{lemma} For any constant $c$, and any balanced partition of $G_k$ forming at most $c$ blocks on each side of the partition, there exist two blocks on opposite sides of the partition such that the smaller of their two lengths is $\Omega_c(3^{k/c^2})$ times larger than $1+\ell$, where $\ell$ is the number of vertices of $G_k$ that lie between the two blocks in the vertex ordering of $G_k$. \end{lemma}
+\begin{lemma} For any constant $c$, and any balanced partition of $G_k$ forming at most $c$ blocks in each subset of the partition, there exist two blocks on opposite sides of the partition such that the smaller of their two lengths is $\Omega_c(3^{k/c^2})$ times larger than $1+\ell$, where $\ell$ is the number of vertices of $G_k$ that lie between the two blocks in the vertex ordering of $G_k$. \end{lemma}

-\begin{proof} Label the two sides of the partition as ``red'' and ``blue''.
+\begin{proof} Label the two subsets of the partition as ``red'' and ``blue''.
 Let $R$ be the largest red block, consisting of $\Omega_c(3^k)$ vertices.
-Form a sequence of blue blocks $B_1,B_2,\dots$ where each successive $B_i$ is the closest blue block to $R$ that is larger than $B_{i-1}$.
-The sequence $1,|B_1|,|B_2|,\dots$ of these blue block sizes is short (it has length at most $c+1$) and has a large final value $\Omega_c(3^k)$, so it must sometimes increase rapidly: there must be some $i$ for which $|B_i|$ is larger than the previous value in the sequence by a factor of $\Omega_c(3^{k/c})$.
+Form a sequence of blue blocks $B_1,B_2,\dots$ where $B_1$ is the closest blue block to $R$ and each successive $B_i$, $i>1$ is the closest blue block to $R$ that is larger than $B_{i-1}$.
+Consider the sequence $1,|B_1|,|B_2|,\dots$, where $|B_i|$ is the size of block $B_i$.
+This sequence is short (it has length at most $c+1$) and has a large final value $\Omega_c(3^k)$, so it must sometimes increase rapidly: there must be some $i$ for which $|B_i|$ is larger than the previous value in the sequence by a factor of $\Omega_c(3^{k/c})$.